 GAINSWave® therapy uses high-frequency, low-intensity soundwaves to clear penile tissue of plaque and promote new blood vessel growth.
 The procedure takes under a half-hour with no drugs, no surgery, and no downtime.
 A man’s stage of life and overall wellbeing factor into how many procedures he will need to effectively treat ED.
 HealthGAINS can take all these elements into consideration when crafting an individualized healthcare plan.

-The P-Shot® uses platelet-rich plasma (PRP) drawn from a patient’s bloodstream that is reinjected into the penis to encourage tissue growth and blood flow.
+The Gains Enhancement® uses platelet-rich plasma (PRP) drawn from a patient’s bloodstream that is reinjected into the penis to encourage tissue growth and blood flow.
 The growth factors that are isolated from the PRP contain properties that can break down scar tissue and promote healing.
 Performed in under an hour, this method features few side effects, as the treatment is created from the patient’s own biological matter.
 Clients have reported an increase in penis size, increased sexual function, and stronger orgasms.

 Click to contact our specialist today